Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Dn.n** (optional) Derivative constant
 * **Vn.n** (optional, RRF 3.5 and later only) Velocity feedforward constant
 * **An.n** (optional, RRF 3.5 and later only) Acceleration feedforward constant
-* **Bn.n** (optional, RRF 3.7 and later only) Position error deadband in full steps, default 0.
+* **Bn.n** (optional, RRF 3.7 and later only) Position error deadband in full steps.
 While no movement is commanded, position errors up to this value are ignored by the closed loop controller so that it does not react to encoder noise at standstill.
 Errors larger than the deadband are corrected as normal.
+By default the deadband is set automatically to the spacing of one encoder count; a positive value overrides this, B0 disables the deadband, and a negative value restores the automatic setting.
+M569.1 with only the P parameter reports the deadband in use.
 * **Hn.n** (optional, RRF 3.5 and earlier only) Minimum holding current as a percentage of the configured motor current when operating in closed loop mode
 * **Qn.n** (optional, RRF 3.5 and later only) Motor torque in newton-metres per amp of peak motor current
 * **Y"type"** (optional, RRF 3.6.2 and later only) Type of magnetic encoder used, only matters when using T1 or T3.
 Defaults to "as5047d" if not provided.